gianni-rosato/svt-av1-psy/README.md

 -  Submit a pull request for review to the maintainer

-## How to Report Bugs and Provide Feedback
+### How to Report Bugs and Provide Feedback

-Use the "Issues" tab on Github.
+Use the [Issues]() tab on Github.
 To avoid duplicate issues, please make sure you go through the existing issues before logging a new one.

 ## IRC